Game time: 1 p.m. ET, Sept. 26, 2021

 It was a strong week for Nelly’s Sports, cleaning up 6-0 on the NFL docket with a net profit of $6,000.
 That could be you too if you get on board with our star picks today.
 Catch Nelly’s and other plays available right now at the Shop Picks page, where you can find all of the Best Bets from our champion sports handicappers.

-Detroit is 1-13 straight up in its last 14 games as a home underdog.
+Tennessee is 14-8 in its last 22 as a home favorite.

 Players to watch

 Don't miss our champion handicappers' free picks and expert football picks today.
-And if you enjoyed this Baltimore Ravens - Detroit Lions prediction, be sure to drop by every day for our daily NFL projections and previews.
+And if you enjoyed this Indianapolis Colts - Tennessee Titans prediction, be sure to drop by every day for our daily NFL projections and previews.